haka-security/haka/doc/ref/grammar.rst

     allow to notify which elements are going to be used for parsing.
 You should only export root elements that are going to be used as entry point for parsing.

+.. haka:function:: extend(...)
+    :objtype: grammar
+    :module:

+    :param ...: List of grammar to extend.
+    :ptype ...: :haka:class:`Grammar`

+    Extend your grammar with some other grammar.
+It will import named rules and exports from the grammar you extend.
+You can override any of the imported named rules afterwards.

+.. haka:function:: define(...)
+    :objtype: grammar
+    :module:

+    :param ...: List of elements to be defined.
+    :ptype ...: string

+    Declare some grammar elements so that they can be used recursively afterwards.

 .. haka:function:: export(...)
     :objtype: grammar
     :module: